Dust cloud over building

 22 June 2021

-This will be applied to the Multi Angle Polarimeter (MAP) data from the Copernicus CO2M mission, to support the CO2M greenhouse gas product retrievals.
+The service is applied to the Multi Angle Polarimeter (MAP) data from the Copernicus CO2M mission, to support the CO2M greenhouse gas algorithms with aerosol and surface retrieval.

 Objectives